tangrams/tangram-docs/pages/draw.md

 ####`priority`
 _integer_ or _function_.
 Default is the local system's max integer value.

-Applies to `text`.
+Applies to `points` and `text`.
 Sets the label priority of the feature. _functions_ must return integers.

 Lower values will have higher priority, e.g. `priority: 1` labels will be drawn before those with `priority: 2`; labels are drawn in a "first-come-first-drawn" method, so earlier labels are more likely to fit in the available space.